Comparing Prodex Total Reflective Insulation to Mass Insulation Products

 Any pinching or smashing of fiberglass insulation also reduces its R-value.
 To be effective, fiberglass must be kept fluffy soft and not be exposed to high-moisture such as a damp basement where the material will be compacted if it gets wet, negating its insulation value"(Vaughn, 2007).
 Fiberglass insulation requires an additional vapor barrier (or vapor retarder) between the warm surface of the wall or ceiling and the insulation.
 Fiberglass insulation does not stop radiant heat transfer (The primary source of heat flow in and out of your structure).
 It does not adequately control air infiltration.
 Batts are particularly unpleasant to hang overhead in ceilings and under floors and they require straps or wire mesh across the joists to hold them up.
 Cutting the batts to accommodate electrical boxes, duct, wiring, plumbing and chimneys creates a free air path through the wall cavity or attic floor.
 Prodex Total Reflective Insulation attached over the studs provides a tighter air barrier.

-Once the fiberglass insulation gets damp (and it will in most applications) it will stay damp while trapped between the insulation's vinyl facing and the metal skin of the building.
-Not only will you have trapped moisture in the blanket causing rot, rust, oxidation, mold etc., the damp blanket will provide less and less R value as the moisture builds.
-Couple this with the fact that fiberglass insulation does not prevent radiant heat transfer (primary source of heat flow) and you can see why fiberglass insulation is not the recommended insulation for pole barns and metal buildings.
+Once cellulose or fiberglass insulation gets damp (and it will in most applications), it will stay damp.
+Not only will you have trapped moisture in the blanket causing rot, rust, oxidation, mold etc., the damp cellulose or blanket will provide less and less R value as the moisture builds.
+Couple this with the fact that fiberglass and cellulose insulation does not prevent radiant heat transfer (primary source of heat flow) and you can see why fiberglass insulation is not the recommended as basement insulation, pole barn insulation or metal building insulation.

 The R-value of a Reflective Insulation and a Mass Insulation is based on the same Fundamental Equation.